bearlu1996/ProcessDrifts/README.md

 Note: Only events with “complete” lifecycle transition will be processed by the program.
 If your log does not contain such information, please add the “lifecycle: transition” to the events first.

+The evaluation results can be found in the "Evaluation_results.zip" file.

+For the evaluation results file names of our algorithm.
+The number after "w" refers to the window size, and the number after "o" refers to the number of consecutive tests.
+For example, the results in the folder "add-w1500-o2" refers to the evaluation on the artificial logs with added events as noises.
+The windowSize is set to 1500, and numOfConsecutiveTests = windowSize / 2.